nkschaefer/cellbouncer/README.md

 |Quantify ambient RNA per cell and infer its origins|VCF of known variants|`quant_contam`|
 |Infer global doublet rate|Output from a `CellBouncer` program|`doublet_dragon`|

-CellBouncer can:
-* Demultiplex cells
-  * by species
-  * by mitochondrial haplotype
-  * by individual of origin
-  * by cell hashing identity
-  * using sgRNA capture data
-* Quantify ambient RNA
-  * Infers proportion per cell
-  * Infers the fraction of ambient RNA originating from each individual
-* Infer a global doublet rate
-  * Use results from one or more demultiplexing types